X-Quisite: Melanie Fiona Hallim

 Melanie Fiona Hallim (born July 4, 1983, in Toronto, Ontario) with Guyanese immigrant parents, of mixed African, Indian, and Portuguese descent. followed a very lucrative musical career.
 After a brief period in another group called The Renaissance with rapper Drake, and recorded a reggae song "Somebody Come Get Me" under the stage name Syren Hall.
 The song was included in the Reggae Gold 2008 compilation album.

 She went solo with her debut album The Bridge released in 2009, having collaborated with Future Cut, Vada Nobles, Stereotypes, J. Phoenix and Peter Wade Keusch.
 The debut single "Give It to Me Right" (February 28, 2009) was a hit on Canadian Hot 100 chart and reached number 41 on the UK Singles Chart.
 The second single, "It Kills Me", became her breakout song on the Billboard Hot 100 where it entered the Top 50, along with topping the Hot R&B/Hip-Hop Songs chart.
 The song earned her a Grammy Award nomination for Best Female R&B Vocal Performance.
 The song "Monday Morning" is her biggest hit in Europe to date.
-The Bridge also earned her a NAACP Image Award nomination for Outstanding New Artist.
+The Bridge also earned her an NAACP Image Award nomination for Outstanding New Artist.
 In 2012, Hallim won two Grammy Awards for Best Traditional R&B Performance and Best R&B Song for the song "Fool for You" with Cee Lo Green.
 In 2011, Hallim began recording her second studio album The MF Life.
 She has co-written songs for recording artists Rihanna and Kardinal Offishall, working with, amongst others, super producer Mike City.